How Much Shock Travel Do I Need?

 What if I’m building a custom suspension setup?

 When setting up your own shock mounts, make sure you have a range of motion that allows enough travel.
 Just as importantly, make sure you can find and fit a shock that provides that much travel when extended and compressed.
-Any time you’re adding length, you’re adding stroke to the shock – meaning our shock will have a larger body.
+Any time you’re adding length, you’re adding stroke to the shock – meaning the shock will have a larger body.
+Browse QA1 custom mount coilover shocks.

 How much shock stroke do I need for a street car?

-For straight axle applications, most cars will require a shock with five inches of stroke or so.
-This allows for the 2.5” of compression travel and 2.5” of extension travel mentioned above.
+For straight axle applications, most cars will require a shock with 5 inches of stroke or so.
+This allows for the 2.5 inches of compression travel and 2.5 inches of extension travel mentioned above.
 Independent suspensions will vary depending on their design.
 Use the method mentioned above to measure your shock amounts and find out how much stroke is required.

 We hope this helps answer some of the questions you might have about shock travel.
 Looking to find the right shock for your car or truck?
 Our tech team is happy to help.
 Give us a call at 952-985-5675.